Banner Health

 • A visible deformity

-• Crunching or popping sounds from the joint
+• Crunching or popping sounds from a joint

 • Weakness or inability to move the area